 DCP 114 – NTC Amendments - Capacity Management (Over Utilisation) – Legal Drafting DCP 115 - NTC Amendments - Capacity Management (Under Utilisation) – Legal Drafting

-The legal text for both DCP 114 and DCP 115 are issued with this document to garner respondents’ viewpoints and opinions.
+The legal text for both DCP 114 and DCP 115 are issued with this document to seek respondents’ viewpoints and opinions.

-Attachment 7 contains the amendments that DCP 114 would make to the National Terms of Connection.
-Attachment 8 contains the amendments that DCP 115 would make to the National Terms of Connection.
+Attachment 6 contains the amendments that DCP 114 and Attachment 7 contains the amendments that DCP 115 would make to the National Terms of Connection.

 DCP 114 – NTC Amendments - Capacity Management (Over Utilisation) – Legal Drafting